This vegan trail mix snack recipe is super fast and simple to prepare.

-My trail mix has
+Origins of trail mix

-Trail mix dates back to at least 1913 when it was referred to as ”gorp” within the Oxford English Dictionary!
+Trail mix dates back to at least 1913 when it was referred to as ”gorp” within the Oxford English Dictionary.

-Gorp stands for ”good old raisins and peanuts”!
+Gorp stands for ‘‘good old raisins and peanuts”.

-Healthy Vegan Trail Mix
+Vegan Trail Mix Snack

 - Airtight container

-- 50 grams dried walnuts 1/3 cup, Chopped into half's or quarters
+- 50 g dried walnuts 1/3 cup, Chopped into half's or quarters

 - Mix all ingredients and add to an airtight container.